IntegratedForestRestoration/IntegratedForestRestoration.github.io/_pages/about.md

 Engagement
 ==========
-News, cutting-edge techniques and articles focused on the topic of integrated forest restoration will be shared monthly through e-mail.
+News, cutting-edge techniques, and articles focused on the topic of integrated forest restoration will be shared monthly through e-mail.
 To sign up, please click HERE

 Specifically, the e-mails will include:

 forest restoration advances related to the different aspects of the ecosystem cutting-edge techniques for forest restoration management, implementation and monitoring; information on seminars and video resources; opportunities for collaborations.
-Resources and links to videos and organised meetings will also be present on the official website (available from 31 August 2025).

 Contacts
 ======